Gray Coach: Kingsway Coach

 Inaugurated in November 1945 between Bloor Street & Royal York Road and downtown via (South) Kingsway, Lake Shore Drive, Dowling Avenue and King Street, with an early and late extension to Burnhamthorpe & Holloway Roads via Bloor, Islington and Canning.
 Withdrawn in April 1946 after only five months of (presumably unsuccessful) operation.

 Lambton

 From Keele Street to Humber (Lambton Hotel) along Dundas Street.
 Operated initially by the TTC for York Township, it was transferred to Gray Coach circa 1930.
-As of January 1, 1954 it was included in the new Metropolitan Toronto operation, and Gray Coaches were replaced by "red" city buses.
+As of 1 January 1954 it was included in the new Metropolitan Toronto operation, and Gray Coaches were replaced by "red" city buses.

 Leaside

-From May 1, 1953 to January 1, 1954 the LEASIDE bus was operated by Gray Coach Lines.
+From 1 May 1953 to 1 January 1954 the LEASIDE bus was operated by Gray Coach Lines.

 Rosedale Coach

 The ROSEDALE coach ran for just under two years (November 1928 to September 1930) between Summerhill & MacLennan Avenues and downtown via Glen Road, Sherbourne Street, Isabella Street, Jarvis Street and Shuter Street to Yonge Street.